Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

 • Equity concerns for smaller language groups

-• Complexity of multilingual urban environments
+• The complexity of multilingual urban environments

 Share: